UWAA/UWMarketo/readme.md

 ## Contributing

-"We all rise together if you help, and there is not a central team pushing updates to this code.
-Pull requests are warmly welcome."
+We all rise together if you help, and there is not a central team pushing updates to this code.
+Pull requests are warmly welcome.

 ## Links